Find a Skilled Fayetteville Workers’ Comp Lawyer

 - Office clerks

-In the U.S. in 2020, the three most common workplace injuries were exposure to harmful substances or environments (because of COVID), overexertion and bodily reaction, and slips and falls.
+In the U.S. in 2020, the three most common workplace injuries were exposure to harmful substances or environments, overexertion and bodily reaction, and slips and falls.
 That doesn’t mean these are the only injuries you might suffer, just that they are statistically most common nationwide.
-If you’ve been injured, our Fayetteville workers’ compensation attorneys stand ready to help you fight for your rights.
+If you’ve been injured on the job, our Fayetteville workers’ comp lawyers stand ready to help you fight for your rights.

-Our workers’ comp attorneys operate on a contingency fee basis, which means that we only collect a percentage if we recover for you.
-That means there are no upfront costs, and no hourly fees to worry about.
+Our workers’ compensation attorneys operate on a contingency fee basis, which means that we only collect a percentage if we recover for you.
+That means there are no upfront costs or hourly fees to worry about.
 You won’t pay an attorney’s fee unless we get you compensation.
 Guaranteed.2

-So if you’ve had a workplace injury in Fayetteville, North Carolina, call us any time at 1-866-900-7078.
-Our workers’ comp lawyers can explain your legal rights and help you:
+If you’ve had a workplace injury in Fayetteville, North Carolina, call us any time at 866-900-7078.
+Our workers’ compensation attorneys can explain your legal rights and help you:

 - Meet critical deadlines

-- Counsel you on deciding when to return to work
+- Counsel you when you’re deciding if you’re ready to return to work

-We can fight for maximum compensation for the lost pay and medical expenses to which you may be entitled.
+We can fight for maximum workers’ compensation benefits for things like lost wages and medical expenses to which you may be entitled.

 Why Hire Us as Your Fayetteville Workers’ Comp Lawyer

 The Law Offices of James Scott Farrin tells them you mean business, and has since 1997.
-Since we started, our attorneys have represented more than 55,000 clients, and recovered more than $1.4 billion in total compensation on their behalf.1 We have several North Carolina State Bar Board Certified Specialists in workers’ compensation law, and two of our attorneys formerly served on the North Carolina Industrial Commission.
+Since we started, our attorneys have represented more than 60,000 people and recovered more than $1.6 billion in total compensation on their behalf.1 We have several North Carolina State Bar Board Certified Specialists in workers’ compensation law, and two of our attorneys formerly served on the North Carolina Industrial Commission.

 Don’t hesitate to call on our experience in your Fayetteville workers’ compensation case.
-If you are an injured worker looking for an experienced attorney to help you fight for workers’ compensation benefits, contact us 24/7 at 1-866-900-7078 for a free case evaluation by an attorney.Text Us
+If you are an injured worker looking for an attorney with extensive experience to help you fight for workers’ compensation benefits, contact us 24/7 at 1-866-900-7078 for a free case evaluation.